Han1-Chri5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-Script that prints a number with two decimal places followed by a new line 14-Script that converts from base 10 to base 16 15-Script that encodes and decodes text using rot13 encryption
+13-Script that prints a number with two decimal places followed by a new line 14-Script that converts from base 10 to base 16 15-Script that encodes and decodes text using rot13 encryption 16-Script that prints every other line from the input